microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/tenantrelationship-put-multitenantorganization.md

 # Create multiTenantOrganization
 Namespace: microsoft.graph

-Create a new multi-tenant organization.
+Create a new multitenant organization.
 By default, the creator tenant becomes an owner tenant upon successful creation.
-Only owner tenants can manage a multi-tenant organization.
+Only owner tenants can manage a multitenant organization.

-To allow for asynchronous processing, you must wait a **minimum of 2 hours** between creation and joining a multi-tenant organization.
+To allow for asynchronous processing, you must wait a **minimum of 2 hours** between creation and joining a multitenant organization.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]